CONFESSIONS OF A CANCER PATIENT

 This game can allow connection, even with mismatched libido.
 Asking to snuggle for 2 minutes or having a foot massage is perfect, if that’s what you want.
 Also, your 2 minutes doesn’t have to be about you being touched, it can be about the other person.
 Offer them touch, sensation or pleasure.
 It’s your 2 minutes, ask/offer what you are comfortable with!
 It can be wonderful to simply give, you don’t HAVE to receive.

 Worried about where things may lead to?
 Take ‘typical’ sex off the table for the entire game.
-You could have a ‘no genital contact rule’ or even leave your clothes on.
+You could have a ‘no genital contact' rule or simply leave your clothes on.
 Remove the pressure to perform or get aroused.
 Our bodies produce the pleasure hormone oxytocin, not only just from penetration type sex, but from activities like cuddling!
 This proves that touch is sex!

 Fatigue and lethargy can be constant during treatment.
 However, you can still experience pleasure and not have to be overly active.
 Everything you ask for, or agree to participate in, can be low energy and within your limitations.
 You can do this game sitting, lying down or using cushions for support.
 Calm, soft, gentle experiences are sometimes the most delicious ones!

-Eliminate your self-expectations or obligations to ‘perform’ or ‘do someone a favour’.
+Eliminate your self-expectations or obligations to ‘do someone a favour’.
 Obligation & expectation are the enemy of arousal, feeling safe and relaxed is its catalyst.
-Get creative, enjoy yourselves without that pressure.
+Get creative, enjoy connecting without that pressure.

 Feeling awkward?
 This game can be fun, full of laughter and still be intimate.
 Ask someone to play your foot like an Irish flute to an upbeat song for two minutes, or to tell you about their day through interpretive dance.
-Fun and laughter are also therapeutic and also very connecting.
+Fun and laughter are also therapeutic.

 You can receive or give what you want.
 Not because you feel like you should do it, but because you want to do it.
 The more specific you are, the better chance you have of getting what you want (And here come those pleasure hormones).